 Why does NYC charge a tuition fee?

 NYC is a non-profit organization.
 NYC programs are supported by project partners, grants from foundations, donations from the business community and gifts from individuals and parents.
 Our main revenues come from the work that we do for various agencies such as the Forest Service.
 The tuition helps to cover the educational and recreational costs of our program.
-On the weekends and after work hours, we are not generating revenue but we still need to provide supervision for the corps members, as well as providing trained and skilled staff to lead educational sessions and recreational activities.
 In addition, tuition fees help offset the program expenses including liability insurances, the expense of maintaining and fueling vehicles, sufficient tools and equipment for all corps members, including replacing old, damaged or broken field tools and equipment, paying entrance fees to recreational activities and other incidental expenses.
 Please keep in mind that full tuition is due 2 weeks before the start date of the program.
-Tuition must be paid in full at this time.

 Are there scholarships available to help with tuition costs?

 NYC has developed a financial aid program to assist youth in cases where fees, tuition, or equipment costs create barriers.
 Scholarships and financial aid are awarded to participants based on financial need.
-Call the Community Engagement Team for information, (541) 349-5055.
+Call the Member Services Team for information, (541) 349-5055.

 ** Tuition assistance is available based on need